Jonathan2251/lbd/source/ctrlflow.rst

    2 del-jmp        - Number of useless jmp deleted ...

-The terminal displays "Number of useless jmp deleted" by ``llc -stats`` option because we set the "STATISTIC(NumDelJmp, "Number of useless jmp deleted")" in code.
-It deletes 2 jmp instructions from block "# BB#0" and "$BB0_6".
+The terminal displays "Number of useless jmp deleted" when running with the ``llc -stats`` option, because we set the ``STATISTIC(NumDelJmp, "Number of useless jmp deleted")`` in the code.
+It deletes 2 jmp instructions from block ``# BB#0`` and ``$BB0_6``.

-You can check it by ``llc -enable-cpu0-del-useless-jmp=false`` option to see the difference to non-optimization version.
+You can verify this by using the ``llc -enable-cpu0-del-useless-jmp=false`` option to compare with the non-optimized version.

-If you run with ch8_1_1.cpp, you will find 10 jmp instructions are deleted from 120 lines of assembly code, which meaning 8\% improvement in speed and code size [#cache-speed]_.
+If you run with ch8_1_1.cpp, you will find 10 jmp instructions are deleted from 120 lines of assembly code.
+This implies about 8% improvement in both speed and code size [#cache-speed]_.

 Fill Branch Delay Slot
 -----------------------

 Cpu0 instruction set is designed to be a classical RISC pipeline machine.
-Classical RISC machine has many perfect features [#Quantitative]_ [#wiki-pipeline]_.
+Classical RISC machines have many ideal features [#Quantitative]_ [#wiki-pipeline]_.

-I change Cpu0 backend to a 5 stages of classical RISC pipeline machine with one delay slot like some of Mips model (The original Cpu0 from its author, is a 3 stages of RISC machine).
+I modified the Cpu0 backend to support a 5-stage classical RISC pipeline with one delay slot, similar to some Mips models.
+(The original Cpu0 backend from its author used a 3-stage pipeline.)

-With this change, the backend needs filling the NOP instruction in the branch delay slot.
+With this change, the backend needs to insert a NOP instruction in the branch delay slot.

-In order to make this tutorial simple for learning, Cpu0 backend code not fill the branch delay slot with any useful instruction for optimization.
-Readers can reference the MipsDelaySlotFiller.cpp to know how to insert useful instructions in backend optimization.
+To keep this tutorial simple, the Cpu0 backend does not attempt to fill the delay slot with useful instructions for optimization.
+Readers can refer to ``MipsDelaySlotFiller.cpp`` for an example of how to do this kind of backend optimization.

-Following code added in Chapter8_2 for NOP fill in Branch Delay Slot.
+The following code was added in Chapter8_2 for NOP insertion in the branch delay slot.

 .. rubric:: lbdex/chapters/Chapter8_2/CMakeLists.txt
 .. literalinclude:: ../lbdex/Cpu0/CMakeLists.txt